Forms, Policies, and Procedures

 - Please be aware that if a TME Form is incomplete or done incorrectly we will attempt to contact the traveler to make corrections, but may end up returning the form to the department for revisions.

-- IMPORTANT: All reimbursements that are more than 60 days old will be sent to Payroll for reimbursement, and become taxable income.
+- IMPORTANT: All approved reimbursements that are more than 60 days old will be sent to Payroll for reimbursement, and become taxable income.